 - You can use the other terrain lenses to emphasize your terrain.
-Explore all the terrain lenses here.
+Explore more About Terrain Lenses.

 - It also works for bathymetry data.

 - Point clouds from photogrammetry data?
-You can use them but in this case it is better to use the orthophoto and DSM from the photogrammetry process.
+You can use them, but in this case it is better to use the orthomosaic (Image Terrain) and DSM (Elevation Terrain) from the photogrammetry process.

 Now that you have your point cloud imported, you can start with the real survey work.
 Learn how to generate contour lines from lidar data in the video below.